Table of Contents

 Branding is a term that is both vague and easy to understand at the same time.
 By definition, The American Marketing Association says, “a brand is a name, term, design, symbol, or any other feature that identifies one seller’s good or service as distinct from those of other sellers.”

 When you think of your favorite product, service, or activity of a company, whether it is a practical or an emotional reaction, that is from effective branding.
 A brand not only affects the customer’s ability to purchase a physical product but triggers an emotional response during the purchasing process.
 This combination of a physical and emotional reaction is triggered when the customer is presented with the company’s logo, name, visual identity, or message.
-Download How to Build a Brand 101 to get to know the foundations of branding.

 A business’s brand is a very powerful and difficult marketing strategy to master.
 However, when successful, the railway to success is endless.